DS219/spark-seprep/class-practice/git/katherinewu.md

-hi! my name is katherine wu. i am in ds219
+pull request for git in ds219